 We offer more than 30 advanced elective courses, including specialty seminars, covering virtually every area of psychology.

 Some students elect to pursue a double major.
 The most popular companions for psychology are biology and education, but many other combinations are possible and encouraged.
-Kathryn Ulett (pictured above) graduated in May 2018 with majors in psychology and biological sciences with plans to become a pediatric neurologist.

 The Honors Major in Psychology (BA)

 Students with excellent academic records may plan and conduct their own research project with a faculty member as part of the Honors Major in Psychology.
 This track requires 47 credits of work in psychology and culminates in a year-long research project that is presented at a spring Honors Poster Session to which parents and the academic community are invited.
 Students receive awards for the best research proposals and projects as well as earn the BA with Honors in Psychology and Research Scholar in Psychology on their transcripts.
 Additionally, students often have the opportunity to present this work at national meetings and to publish their work in leading professional journals.
 These opportunities are excellent credentials for acceptance into graduate school for psychology and related sciences or for other fields such as law, business, medicine and social work.